Deploying Coro on macOS devices

 Obtain a download link URL for the Agent installer:

-A Copy Download Link dialog is displayed, which contains a URL link to the Agent installation file:
+Coro displays a Copy Download Link dialog, which contains a URL link to the Agent installation file:

-The download link is copied to your clipboard.
+The browser copies the download link to your clipboard.

 Admin users can distribute this link to endpoint device users for direct installation of the Agent.
 Additionally, you can use the same link for mass deployment tools.